petersphilo/humhub-social_stats/README.md

 # Social Stats
 This module provides general statistics on overall activity, with charts of hourly and daily activity

+### Please Note

+Historical data will take time to populate!
+you will see the chart build up every day..
+The first day, it'll look empty..

+This is where Mater Yoday should intervene with some sort of aphorism about patience..

 ## Installation

 - Clone the social_stats module into your modules directory